 Luckily it was also MY birthday last week, and my awesome friends showered me with treats they knew I would make great use of in the kitchen.
-For example, that gorgeous pink glass cake stand in the first picture on top is from my friends B&B. I love love love it.
+For example, that gorgeous pink glass cake stand in the first picture on top is from my friends Alessandra and Donna.
+I love love love it.

 I bookmarked it ages ago waiting for the right event, because this is not something you can make for your casual weekday dessert.
 You’ll see why in a minute.
 First, line your own beautiful deep dish pie plate with pie crust.

 I DID then make a batch of chocolate chip cookie dough from scratch (follow the recipe on the back of the Nestle chocolate chip package and you can’t go wrong), and I pressed about half the cookie dough into the bottom of the pie crust, like so:

 Pop the rest of the cookie dough in the fridge for use at another time.
 Next, mix up a batch of packaged cake mix.
 I went for broke and used Pillsbury Funfetti cake mix.
 Pour it on top of the cookie dough until your pie plate is almost full.

 Let it cool until it is really totally cool, and then frost with the frosting of your choice.
 And since you have come this far, go to town with the sprinkles.
 When all is said and done, here’s what it looks like.

 Triple threat cake…just perfect for a million or so hungry teenagers!
 And what a great way to try out some of those great gifts from my peeps.
-Did I mention that my mom and dad actually gave me BACON.
-Yes they did.
-Don’t you just love birthdays???
+Did I mention that my mom and dad actually gave me BACON for my birthday?

 Recipe adapted from CakeSpy